Přibyslav: Administrative division

+Etymology

+The name of the town was taken from the personal name Přibyslav.
+It was probably founded by someone named Přibyslav.

 Geography

 Přibyslav is located about 11 km east of Havlíčkův Brod and 21 km northeast of Jihlava.
 It lies in the Upper Sázava Hills.
+The highest point is a hill at 592 m above sea level.
 The town is situated on the right bank of the Sázava River.
-There are several fish ponds in the municipal territory.
+There are several fishponds in the municipal territory, supplied by brooks that flow into the Sázava.